How to Set Up Direct Primary Care Arrangements

 The Core DPC Model

-Direct primary care strips away the insurance middleman and replaces it with a straightforward membership model.
+Direct primary care strips away the insurance middleman and replaces it with the straightforward direct primary care model.
 You pay a monthly fee directly to your doctor, typically between $65 and $85 for adults, and that covers your primary care services without copays or deductibles.
-This isn’t insurance-it’s a membership to access comprehensive care from a single physician who knows your health history.
+This isn’t insurance—it’s not a health plan, but a membership-based care model that gives you access to comprehensive care from a single physician who knows your health history.
 DPC practices maintain panel sizes around 2,263 patients, compared to 2,500 patients in traditional primary care settings.
 That smaller number means your doctor actually has time for you.

-Services included in membership typically cover preventive care, treatment for acute and chronic conditions, basic lab work, and care coordination.
+Services included in membership typically cover routine care, acute care, chronic disease management, basic lab work, and care coordination.
 Some practices add imaging and additional diagnostics to the package.

 How DPC Differs From Traditional Insurance

 The real power of DPC emerges when you compare it to traditional insurance-based care.
 With insurance, you pay premiums to a company that profits from denying claims, navigating authorization requirements, and managing networks of providers who’ve never seen your file.
-DPC flips this entirely-your doctor’s success depends on keeping you healthy, not on processing volume or billing procedures.
+DPC flips this entirely-your doctor’s success depends on keeping you healthy, not on whether they bill insurance or deal with insurance billing, which also cuts insurance paperwork and lowers administrative burden.

-You get same-day or next-day appointments, direct phone and email access to your physician, and longer visit times that let you actually discuss what matters.
+You get same-day appointments or next-day visits, direct phone and email access to your physician, and longer visit times that improve patient access to timely care and let you actually discuss what direct primary care means for your healthcare.
 Studies show DPC patients experience fewer emergency room visits compared to traditional care, which means the model genuinely improves outcomes.

 What This Means for Your Care

 The membership approach eliminates the insurance company’s profit motive between you and your doctor’s medical judgment, which fundamentally changes how care gets delivered and what actually gets recommended.
-You know exactly what you’re paying and why, with transparent pricing and no hidden fees.
-At Mosaic Medicine Clinic in Bradenton, we offer wholesale lab costs and at-cost imaging so you understand the full picture of your healthcare expenses.
+You know exactly what you’re paying and why, with transparent pricing and no hidden fees that support long-term well-being.
+At Mosaic Medicine Clinic in Bradenton, we offer wholesale lab costs and at-cost imaging so you understand the full picture of your healthcare costs.

 This transparency and direct relationship with your physician sets the stage for the next critical step: evaluating whether a DPC practice aligns with your specific healthcare needs and budget.